 Statistics should be submitted online through your public or school library's annual report portal at sd.countingopinions.com .
 Sign in using your library's annual report account credentials.
 Select the Summer Reading Program Survey 2022 from the Collection menu.
 Survey due date is Sept.
 12, 2022.
 Review Report Statistics section below for more information.

 Share the goal by using #SDSummerReading2022 and promoting with flyers, local media and on social media.

 Encourage your patrons to attend multiple events and activities because every time a person attends they are counted.

-Collaborative Summer Library Program creates an inclusive literacy based program enjoyable for all ages, annual unified theme, resources and professisonal support.
+Collaborative Summer Library Program (CSLP) empowers libraries to foster community, and collaborates with libraries across the US to create a literacy based program that is enjoyable for all ages, provide a reproducible program with a unified theme, share resources and offer professional support.

 READsquared!
 Online reading program management application for SD Libraries.

-Performers Showcase: Winter Replay!
-Limited Re-Release of November 2021 event to assist librarians in planning for #SDSummerReading2022.
+Performers Showcase November 2021 event to assist librarians in planning for #SDSummerReading2022.